-Businesses who have externally and/or internally facing servers will benefit from regular network penetration testing—read on to find out how.
+Businesses that have external and/or internally facing servers will benefit from comprehensive network penetration testing—read on to find out how.

 What is the difference between an internal and external network assessment?